-There are a million and one places to invest in your wedding business, but today, I'm going to give you some FREE places to focus during seasons where you have more money than time.
+There are a million and one places to invest in your wedding business, but today, I'm going to give you some FREE places to focus during seasons when you have more money than time.
 On top of that, marketing for wedding planners should be multi-faceted anyway.
-It's never a bad idea to invest in some free marketing tools, and strategies and some of what I am going to dive into below could pay off for years to come.
+It's never a bad idea to invest in some free marketing tools and strategies and some of what I am going to dive into below could pay off for years to come.

 I'm never going to be the kind of business coach that tells you there is only one right way to do things.
 Marketing your wedding business is no exception.

 Ready for some free ways to market your wedding biz–especially if you're just starting out?
 Let's go!

 1. Get Yourself on Free Directories

 This is a “set it and forget it” kind of task, so I figured we might as well start here.
 If you are looking for ways to market your wedding business, look for free places you can add your business information to.
 Certain wedding planning sites like WeddingWire or One Wed will give you a free listing.

 When you list your business on these sites, prepare to be pitched to advertise with them.
 This is NOT something I recommend for most businesses, but we will save that for another day!
 In the meantime, you can also look outside the wedding industry and list your business on Yelp, Yellow Pages, and Better Business Bureau – the list is ENDLESS.
 A quick Google search will give you more than enough places to create a free listing for your business.